risingwavelabs/risingwave/README.md

 ## When to use RisingWave?
 RisingWave can ingest millions of events per second, continuously join live data streams with historical tables, and serve ad-hoc queries in real-time.
 Typical use cases include, but are not limited to:

-* **Live dashboard**: Build dashboards with data freshness in seconds, ideal for stock trading, sports betting, IoT monitoring, and more.
+* **Live dashboard**: Build dashboards with subsecond data freshness, ideal for stock trading, sports betting, IoT monitoring, and more.
 * **Event-Driven applications**: Develop monitoring and alerting applications for fraud detection, anomaly detection, and more.
 * **Real-Time ETL pipelines**: Ingest data from different sources, perform enrichment queries, and deliver results to downstream systems.
 * **Feature stores**: Transform both batch and streaming data into MLfeatures using the same codebase.